AlecxMoritz/node-debug-harder-solved/README.md

 ### Dev Dependencies
 Nodemon

-## You will need the following in a custom .env file
+### You will need the following in a custom .env file
 PORT - your port number

 PASS - your db password

 JWT_SECRET - custom secret

+### You will also need a new database named 'debug-db'